What are Workflows?

 Start simple

-Begin with a single Extract or Parse node, then gradually add complexity.
+Begin with a single Extract or Parse block, then gradually add complexity.
 Test each addition before moving on.

 Use descriptive labels